What is private browsing and how can it keep you safe online?

 How to enable private browsing

-Depending on the browser you use, the private browsing tool will have a different moniker - Google Chrome has its 'Incognito' mode while Internet Explorer uses 'InPrivate'.
+Depending on the browser you use, the built-in private browsing tool will have a different name - Google Chrome has its 'Incognito' mode while Internet Explorer uses 'InPrivate'.
 Check out our how to enable private browsing mode guide to learn how to use the feature no matter what browser you are using.

 But be warned...